Anti-inflammatory diet: reducing inflammation through your plate

 4

-Incorporate anti-inflammatory spices
+Integrate anti-inflammatory spices

-Turmeric is the champion, thanks to curcumin — but it must be combined with black pepper (piperine) and a fat source to be absorbed.
+Turmeric is the champion, thanks to curcumin — but it must be combined with black pepper (piperine) and a source of fat to be absorbed.
 Ginger, cinnamon, rosemary, clove, and chili also contain powerful anti-inflammatory compounds.
 Use them generously in cooking rather than as supplements — dietary doses are effective and better tolerated.

 5